Russell-Waterhouse/blog/content/post/trends.md

 However, what idiomatic ruby lacks in safety it makes up for in aversion to abstraction.

-Ruby devs didn't feel the need to write a factoryProxy, they opened a file, wrote the contents to it, and closed it.
+Ruby devs didn't feel the need to write a FileWriterFactoryProxy, they opened a file, wrote the contents to it, and closed it.

 And that was a breath of fresh air.